 Monitors serve to ensure mutual exclusion of threads competing for a shared resource.
 To ensure resource integrity ("thread safety"), threads should request to enter a monitor at the beginning of the critical section, and leave it at the end of the section.
-We propose a resource management technique that uses an auxiliary automatic object of type JNIMonitor, whose constructor enters a monitor, and whose destructor leaves the monitor as soon as the object goes out of scope (see Listing 15).
+We propose a resource management technique that uses an auxiliary automatic object of type JNIMonitor, whose constructor enters a monitor, and whose destructor leaves the monitor as soon as the object goes out of scope (see file jni_resource.h for implementation details).
 The constructor of JNIMonitor receives a handle to the object that constitutes a shared resource protected by this monitor.
+Listing 5 gives a sample code fragment that uses a monitor.